nichtderuwe/nichtderuwe.github.io/content/codename_uwe/_index.en.md

 title: Codename Uwe
 pre: "<b>0. </b>"
 weight: 11
+deescription: "Text-Info about AfD-Politician Uwe Thrum aka #NotTheUwe and his contacts to far-right extremists and so-called Reichsbürger activists"
 ---

 The last two Uwes were something like a [damage to the thuringian state's reputation.](https://de.wikipedia.org/wiki/Nationalsozialistischer_Untergrund)